tendersearls/tldr/README.md

-# TLDR - Ruby tests for people who prioritize fast feedback
+# TLDR - Testing for rubyists who want fast feedback

 TLDR is a suspiciously-delightful testing framework for Ruby.